 Canal Clean-Up is an Earth Week volunteer event organized in partnership between the Army Corps of Engineers and AmeriCorps Cape Cod.
-Every year since 2000, over 200 volunteers come to walk along the banks of the Cape Cod Canal and pick up hundreds of pounds of trash.
+Every year since 2000, over 200 volunteers come to walk along the banks of the Cape Cod Canal and pick up hundreds of pounds of trash and complete other beneficial projects.

 The Cape Cod Canal is the widest sea-level canal in the world!
 It is 480 feet wide and cuts through about 7 miles of land technically making Cape Cod an island.
 It is maintained and operated by the Army Corps of Engineers.
-Many people walk, bike, and fish along the Canal’s service roads and shores, and it provides many recreation opportunities for the Upper Cape community.
+Many people walk, bike, and fish along the Canal’s service roads and shores, and it provides many recreation opportunities for the Upper Cape community and tourists.

 Canal Clean-Up is a great opportunity to serve the community, but it’s also a lot of fun!
 Past events have featured live music, environmental education booths, face painting, tie-dyeing, and refreshments for volunteers.